julianperrott/WowClassicGrindBot/README.md

 | Mouse - Click-to-Move | **Ticked** |
 | Mouse - Click-to-Move Camera Style | **Always** |

-## 7. Configure the Wow Client - Key Bindings:
+## 7. Configure the Wow Client - Key Bindings

 The "Interact with Target" keybind is super important as it allows the bot to turn towards and approach the target.
 The "Target Last Target " keybind helps with looting.